 Pfizer to seek OK for 3rd vaccine dose; shots still protect

-Pfizer says it is about to seek U.S. authorization for a third dose of its COVID-19 vaccine.
+Pfizer says it is about to seek U.S. authorization for a third dose of its COVID-19 vaccine, but U.S. health officials say a booster isn't needed yet.

 The company said Thursday that another shot could dramatically boost immunity and maybe help ward off the latest worrisome coronavirus mutant.